Hello DISE Instructors! We have created this page to help provide all the information you need to successfully teach a course in our Department.

 Please visit the appropriate page for an overview of The myCourses Learning Management System.

 myCourses course sections are automatically created for all courses offered at McGill.
 Students automatically have access to the courses in which they are formally enrolled.

 Getting Started for Instructors

-Click on the following link for a guide on accessing the NEW myCourses for the first time.
-For more information and self-serve traning materials please visit the NEW myCourses website or myCourses for Instructors (sign in with McGill Email and password required).
+Click on the following link for a guide on accessing the myCourses for the first time.
+For more information and self-serve training materials please visit the myCourses website (sign in with McGill email and password required).

 Quebec Education Program (QEP)

 The Classroom Audiovisual Instructions tool is accessible from the myMcGill portal.
 This tool allows you to choose a building and a specific classroom in order to view images images of the room and layout of AV equipment, a listing of each piece of equipment present, operating instructions, and video demonstrations.

 Instructors are encouraged to consult this tool and make sure they know how to set up their equipment before the term begins.